Hexhu/filter-out-dns-pollution/README.md

-# no-dns-pollution-from-gfw
+# against-dns-pollution
-Defends DNS pollution by the Great Fire Wall using iptables and [unbounded](https://nlnetlabs.nl/projects/unbound/about/)
+Defends DNS pollution by the Great Fire Wall using iptables and [unbound](https://nlnetlabs.nl/projects/unbound/about/)

 ### For queries of A records
 Until now, polluted DNS responses have been found to have the following features: